Aquanty/rtd-hgs/docs/source/index.rst

 General
 ~~~~~~~

-.. _sec:modify_material: Currently, the following eight domains can be
+[sec:modify_material] Currently, the following eight domains can be
 defined in **HydroGeoSphere**:

 #.
 Porous media